Several die after a small plane crashes into a Clearwater mobile home, officials say

 Authorities received emergency calls at the same time about a structure fire and an aircraft that went off radar three miles from St. Pete-Clearwater International Airport.

-Several people have died after a small plane crashed into a mobile home in Clearwater, Florida, on Thursday, the local fire department said.
+Several people have died after a small plane crashed into a mobile home in Clearwater, Fla., on Thursday, the local fire department said.

 At about 7:08 p.m.
 ET, authorities received simultaneous calls about a structure fire and a "mayday" signal from the pilot of an aircraft that went off radar about three miles from the runway of the St. Pete–Clearwater International Airport, Clearwater Fire and Rescue Department Chief Scott Ehlers said.